syncfusion-content/xamarin-docs/Xamarin/ProgressBar/Appearance.md

 You can also visualize multiple ranges with different colors that are mapped to each range to enhance readability of progress.

 The colors can be mapped to the specific ranges using the [`RangeColors`](https://help.syncfusion.com/cr/cref_files/xamarin/sfprogressbar/Syncfusion.SfProgressBar.XForms~Syncfusion.XForms.ProgressBar.SfLinearProgressBar~RangeColors.html) property in the linear progress bar.
-It holds a collection of  [`RangeColor`](https://help.syncfusion.com/cr/cref_files/xamarin/sfprogressbar/Syncfusion.SfProgressBar.XForms~Syncfusion.XForms.ProgressBar.RangeColor.html).
+It holds a collection of  [`RangeColor`](https://help.syncfusion.com/cr/cref_files/xamarin/sfprogressbar/Syncfusion.SfProgressBar.XForms~Syncfusion.XForms.ProgressBar.RangeColor.html) in linear progress bar.

 The following properties in RangeColor[link] are used to map the colors to range: